SwamyDev/udacity-deep-rl-navigation/README.md

 [![Build Status](https://travis-ci.com/SwamyDev/udacity-deep-rl-navigation.svg?branch=master)](https://travis-ci.com/SwamyDev/udacity-deep-rl-navigation) [![Coverage Status](https://coveralls.io/repos/github/SwamyDev/udacity-deep-rl-navigation/badge.svg?branch=master)](https://coveralls.io/github/SwamyDev/udacity-deep-rl-navigation?branch=master)
 # Udacity Navigation Project

 This project is part of the Udacity Reinforcement Learning Nanodegree.
 In it, a DQN agent is trained to solve an episodic environment where it needs to navigate a 3D world collecting yellow bananas and avoiding blue bananas.
-The the environment is considered solved when the agent receives a score of >13 over 100 consecutive episodes.
+The environment is considered solved when the agent receives an average score of >13 over 100 consecutive episodes.

 ## Environment Setup
 ### Reward Signal
-The agent collects a reward of `+1` when collecting a yellow banana and a reward of `-1` when collecting a blue banana.
+The agent receives a reward of `+1` when collecting a yellow banana and a reward of `-1` when collecting a blue banana.

 ### Observation
 An observation state consists of the agent's current velocity and ray-based perception of surrounding objects.
 This state is encoded in a 1x37 tensor.